-Several of Venice’s major sights are located directly in the square: The Doge’s Palace, St. Mark’s Basilica, the slightly leaning St. Mark’s Tower, the Procuraties, Venice’s former government buildings, and the historic Caffé Florian.
+Several of the major Venice sights are located directly in the square: The Doge’s Palace, St. Mark’s Basilica, the slightly leaning St. Mark’s Tower, the Procuraties, Venice’s former government buildings, and the historic Caffé Florian.

 Construction on the cathedral, which is now one of the most impressive buildings in Italy, began almost 1000 years ago.

-The basilica is definitely worth a visit: the 8000-square-meter interiors are completely wallpapered with gilded mosaics and precious marble.
+This basilica is definitely worth a visit: the 8000-square-meter interiors are completely wallpapered with gilded mosaics and precious marble.
 Similar to St. Peter’s Basilica in Vatican City, which is one of the best attractions in Rome.

 Admission to the cathedral is free.
 However, inside the cathedral there are several parts that charge admission, such as the Cathedral Treasure, the Pala d’Oro, an altarpiece made of gold and gems, and the Saint Mark Museum.

 The cathedral is always packed and though the entrance is free, there’s always a line.
 The same applies to the paid parts of the cathedral.
 But you can skip the lines with a guided tour and learn a lot of background info at the same time.

 Or you could visit St. Mark’s Basilica after the ticket office closes.
 This is possible with a guided tour in the evening:

 Our tip: If you want to visit the Doge’s Palace anyway, you could book a combined tour.
 It’s worth it because the two structures are right next to each other: